edgarhernandez94/JCansat-Colombia/README.md

 If you are using a custom casing, follow the specific instructions provided with the casing to close and seal it properly.
 For a soda can, ensure that the can is tightly sealed and the components are protected.

 Congratulations!
 You have successfully assembled your CanSat.
-The next step is to proceed with the programming and configuration process to make it ready for operation.
+The next step is to proceed with the programming and configuration process to make it ready for operation.-->

+## 5. CanSat Programming

+This section provides information on programming the CanSat and includes code examples and a step-by-step programming guide.

+### Description of Compatible Programming Languages

+The CanSat can be programmed using various programming languages depending on the microcontroller or development board being used.
+Some of the commonly used languages for CanSat programming include:

+- Arduino programming language (based on C/C++)
+- Python
+- MicroPython
+- Java
+- C/C++
+- JavaScript
+- and more

+Choose a programming language that you are familiar with or interested in learning.
+Each language has its own advantages and resources available to support CanSat development.

+### Code Examples and Step-by-Step Programming Guide

+To help you get started with programming the CanSat, we provide code examples and a step-by-step programming guide.
+The code examples demonstrate various functionalities and features of the CanSat, such as data collection, sensor integration, communication protocols, and more.
+The step-by-step programming guide walks you through the process of setting up the development environment, writing code, and uploading it to the CanSat.

+Refer to the [CanSat Programming](#cansat-programming) directory in this repository for the code examples and programming guide.
+Follow the instructions carefully to understand and customize the code according to your project requirements.

+Remember to review the comments and documentation within the code examples, as they provide explanations and guidance on how to modify and expand the functionality to suit your specific needs.